ytang913/PGC-Agency-Finder/README.md

 # Result when a valid agency is entered in the search bar and click on "List" button

-# Result when an invalid agency is entered in the search bar and click on "List" button
+# Result when an invalid agency is entered and "List" button is chosen

 # Result when About Navigation button is clicked